Close Menu

 5. Salmon

-Try to have 2 servings of fatty fish each week.
-Baking or poaching salmon helps to keep it healthy without adding extra breading or sugar-filled sauces.
+Try this: Aim for two servings of fatty fish each week.
+Bake or poach it to keep things healthy without adding extra breading or sugar-filled sauces.

 6. Apples

-According to a study by the CDC, regularly eating walnuts can significantly lower the risk of developing type 2 diabetes.
-The polyunsaturated fats in walnuts help improve how your body responds to insulin.
+Walnuts offer the right balance of fiber, protein, and polyunsaturated fats all in one small handful.
+CDC research has shown that eating walnuts regularly can significantly lower the risk of developing type 2 diabetes.
+The fats in walnuts specifically help improve how the body responds to insulin over time.

 9. Greek Yogurt (Unsweetened)

-Greek yogurt is a fermented food, which means it contains probiotics.
-The NHS and NIH both suggest that a healthy gut microbiome plays an important role in how your body manages glucose.
+Greek yogurt is strained to remove most of the liquid whey, leaving behind a product that’s much higher in protein and lower in sugar than regular yogurt.
+It’s also a fermented food, meaning it contains probiotics.
+The NHS and NIH both point to a healthy gut microbiome as an important factor in how well the body manages blood sugar.

-Make sure to check the label for “added sugar.”
-Many fruit-flavored yogurts have as much sugar as a soda.
-Try to have plain Greek yogurt, and for flavor, you can add fresh blueberries yourself.
+Try this: Always check the label for added sugar.
+Many fruit-flavored yogurts contain as much sugar as a soda.
+Stick with plain Greek yogurt and add fresh blueberries yourself.

 10. Eggs